dfgordon/tree-sitter-applesoft/.github/README.md

 ## Build Process

 Once you have `grammar.js` you run `tree-sitter generate` to produce `src/parser.c` and, in turn, the bindings for whatever languages are specified in `tree-sitter.json`.
-If you want to compile a WASM parser you can follow up with `tree-sitter build`.
+If you want to compile a WASM parser you can follow up with `tree-sitter build -w`.

 ## Build Script